Those with disabilities and disability income can qualify for these special home buying programs as well as standard mortgage loans.

 It’s tough enough buying a house no matter who you are.
 But what about if you are living on disability?
 Is it possible to buy a house?

-Can I qualify for a mortgage with disability income?
+How can I qualify for a mortgage with disability income?

 There are programs out there that can help you get through the process, guide you to the right lender, possibly give you down payment assistance, and possibly give you an interest rate below market rate.
 It won’t be an easy road as LaCroix admits.